OSINT

 Conclusion

-As we become aware of the effects of telemetry, we can make choices that lead to a safer and more private computing environment.
-By using the above methods and tools, we can safeguard user ‘s privacy and can significantly reduce our exposure to unwanted data collection.
+As we become aware of the effects of Linux telemetry and privacy, we can make choices that lead to a safer and more private computing environment.
+By using the above methods and tools, we can safeguard users’ privacy and significantly reduce our exposure to unwanted data collection, including Linux telemetry and privacy concerns.

 Author: Vinayak Chauhan is an InfoSec researcher and Security Consultant.
 Contact here